The-Balthazar/BrewWikiGen/README.md

 code to check `_VERSION == "Lua 5.0.1"` first so that it only runs in-game.

-I don't anticipate this being a huge issue, since these are generally data files only and the check should at most need to be performed in game at most once.
+I don't anticipate this being a huge issue, since these are generally data files and any code in them shouldn't need to be performed more than once.

-Mod files that must meet this criteria are `_unit.bp` files, and:
+Files this affects are as follows:

 *    `/mod_info.lua`
 *    `/hook/lua/ui/help/tooltips.lua`
 *    `/hook/lua/ui/help/unitdescription.lua`
 *    `/hook/loc/US/strings_db.lua`

-It will skip any mod that doesn't have a valid `mod_info.lua`, and will stop running that mod if it reaches a bp file that doesn't validate.
+It will skip any mod that doesn't have a valid `mod_info.lua`, and, while blueprint files are sanitised it will stop running that mod if it reaches a `.bp` file that still doesn't validate as Lua.
 For the other files it will continue with a warning, but may have missing data on the pages.

-Only blueprint files that end in `_unit.bp` will be included.
+Only blueprint files that end in `_unit.bp` will be included, and only blueprints in those that contain a `Display`, `Categories`, `Defense`, `Physics`, and `General` table defined will be given pages.